 Then there’s gravity, which is one sixth of the Earth’s.
 Stacked moondust particles are pulled down by weaker forces than on our planet and therefore the edges of footprints, for example, hold their shape more easily.

 Finally, there’s electrostatic attraction.
 Lunar regolith has a considerable electrostatic charge and therefore its grains tend to cling to each other more than ordinary Earth sand, in the same way that dust clings to an electrostatically charged glass surface, such as an old-style (CRT) television screen.*

 * Effects of gravity on cohesive behavior of fine powders: implications for processing Lunar regolith, Otis R. Walton, C. Pamela De Moor and Karam S. Gill, in Granular Matter, vol. 9 no. 6 (2007).

-In 2008, the Mythbusters TV show placed a sample of powdery material, geologically equivalent to lunar regolith, in a vacuum chamber and then pressed a footprint into it, using a replica of an Apollo Moon boot.
-The result closely resembled the sharp-edged footprints seen in Apollo photographs, despite the higher gravity and the lack of any significant electrostatic charge.
+As further confirmation, in 2008, the Mythbusters TV show placed a sample of powdery material, geologically equivalent to lunar regolith, in a vacuum chamber and then pressed a footprint into it, using a replica of an Apollo Moon boot.
+The result closely resembled the sharp-edged footprints seen in Apollo photographs, despite the six times stronger gravity and the lack of any significant electrostatic charge (Figure 8.15-4).

 Figure 8.15-4.
 The bootprint produced in vacuum in synthetic regolith by Mythbusters.